 If you’ve ever searched for something on Google and clicked on a sponsored result at the top of the page, you’ve interacted with PPC advertising.
-For small businesses looking to drive traffic, leads, or sales quickly, PPC can be a powerful tool, if you know how it works.
+For any business, whether you're looking to drive more website traffic, increase the number of leads you're getting or wanting to generate more sales, PPC can be a powerful tool, if you know how it works.

 At its core, PPC is a system based on auctions.
 You bid on keywords or audience segments, and your ad competes with others for visibility.
 But it’s not just about who bids the most, quality matters too.